Nested Commonwealth supported places

 What does this mean for me?

-For 2016 only, if you pay upfront, the discounts will continue to apply.
-However after 1 January 2017 you will not be entitled to a discount.
+After 1 January 2017 you will not be entitled to a discount.

 If you are an Australian Citizen, Humanitarian Visa Holder or eligible New Zealand Special Category Visa Holder, you will still be able to defer your fees to the ATO provided you have completed a valid and approved HELP form for your course and you have provided your Tax File Number by the relevant census date.